joaohenggeler/twitch-chat-highlights/README.md

 		* `vod_type`: `archive`
 		* `use_youtube_urls`: `false`

 	* Generating the highlights from old streams whose VODs have since been deleted from Twitch.
-The chat logs were saved when the VODs were still available and were later imported using `import_chat_json_into_database.py`.
+The chat logs were saved when the VODs were still available and were imported using `import_chat_json_into_database.py`.
 The VODs themselves were uploaded to YouTube without being edited, and their YouTube IDs were entered into the database using a third-party tool like the [DB Browser for SQLite](https://sqlitebrowser.org/).
-Finally, let's assume they were all tagged as `Dark Souls` in the `Notes` column in the database:
+Finally, let's assume they were all tagged as `Dark Souls` in the database:

 		* `channel_name`: `username`
 		* `vod_criteria`: `notes`